scroll-tech/scroll/contracts/docs/apis/L1ScrollMessenger.md

 function counterpart() external view returns (address)
 ```

-The address of L2ScrollMessenger contract in L2.
+The address of counterpart ScrollMessenger contract in L1/L2.